jtheory/1on1s/app/src/content/cats/nothing-from-me/nothing-to-teach-you.md

 ## More eyes make bugs shallow (including planning bugs)

 We all have blind spots, also.
-An experienced IC (and often less-experienced ICs) will often have valuable insight into anything we're trying to with the team & project; and we can likewise sometimes help them catch a gap in their own plans or priorities.
+An experienced IC (and often less-experienced ICs) will often have valuable insight into anything we're trying to do with the team & project; and we can likewise sometimes help them catch a gap in their own plans or priorities.